citp/anomalous-tor-keys/README.md

 - [ ] Analysis of the 10 keys with repeated moduli (Yorgos, Philipp)
 - [ ] Implications of keys with repeated moduli (Laura)
 - [ ] Check if all moduli are 1024 length (Phillip)
+[ ] Group weak keys into families.
+A family is a group of weak keys that share a common prime.
+Include analysis about weak key families in the paper.